FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/2-installation.md

   sections, it is assumed that you copied the `docker-compose-Linux-x86_64_1.15.0` file to the `/usr/local/bin/` directory and renamed it to `docker-compose`.

+Depending on the Elasticsearch requirements resulting from your production environment, it is recommended that you customize the default Elasticsearch configuration provided by the Monitoring Service installation.
+For details on preparations related to Elasticsearch in productive use, refer to the _Monasca Docker documentation_.

 > **Note:** It is recommended to configure data retention for Docker container logs.
 Refer to Log File Handling for details.